 Construction of the public utilities, improvements and facilities, and all public open space, including the public park, and payment of fees may be through public and/or private financing.
-Once construction of the public park is completed, the public park will be dedicated to the City and an assessment district (e.g., Landscape Maintenance District or similar public maintenance district) will be developed and administered by the City for the operation and maintenance of the public park and maintenance of open space, including the slopes between homes and open space lots, and the landscape buffer along the northern Plan area boundary, as shown in Figure 3-8.
+An_Once construction of the public park is completed, the public park will be dedicated to the City and an assessment district (e.g., Landscape Maintenance District or similar public maintenance district) will be developed and administered by the City for the operation and maintenance of the public park.-A homeowners association (HOA) will be developed for the and maintenance of open space, including the slopes between homes and open space lots, and the landscape buffer along the northern Plan area boundary, as shown in Figure 3-8.
 All other public improvements (e.g., streets, water, sewer and storm drains) will be maintained by the City.
 Final determination as to the facilities to be constructed and as to maintenance responsibilities, whether publicly or privately maintained, will be made prior to recordation of the final maps.